Frequently Asked Questions About Campus Housing

 At the end of a semester, you must check out and leave within 24 hours of your last final exam or before the official closing date/time, whichever is sooner.

 What happens if I don’t get along with my roommate?

 Answer: The quality of the relationship between roommates is a major determining factor in one’s satisfaction with college life.
 Some of the primary components of a positive roommate relationship are the assertive expression of one’s needs, the recognition and respect for the unique needs and lifestyles of others, and the positive management of conflict.

-You are expected to take primary responsibility for ensuring the development and maintenance of positive roommate relationship.
-You're also strongly encouraged to invest yourself fully in working together with roommates to resolve any differences by speaking directly to roommates in sharing concerns, expressing feelings in an honest manner, and jointly negotiating a resolution to conflict.
+You are expected to take primary responsibility for ensuring the development and maintenance of a positive roommate relationship.
+You’re also strongly encouraged to invest yourself fully in working together with roommates to resolve any differences by speaking directly to roommates in sharing concerns, expressing feelings in an honest manner, and jointly negotiating a resolution to conflict.

 Why do I have to purchase a meal plan if I live in the residence halls?Answer: First-year freshmen are required to purchase either meal plan A or B. These plans provide access to our dining halls for your primary meals.
 All other resident students are required to purchase one of five on-campus meal plans.
-This insures access to high-quality, nutritious meals.
+This ensures access to high-quality, nutritious meals.
 Many students attending college for the first time are not experienced with time management.
 Having a meal plan relieves the student of the responsibility of shopping, cooking, and cleaning up after meals, allowing more time for academic pursuits.
 Furthermore, residence halls are not equipped for students to prepare their own meals.
 Of concern are the potential for fire, activation of smoke alarms, clogged drains, improper disposal of waste and garbage, electrical overload, insects and rodents.